Murder Culture: Adventures in 1940s Suspense

 Somehow, alone there in the semi-darkness, the excellence of his own plans seemed less convincing than ever before.
 Stories he had read recurred to him in which the guilty had made perfect plans, but in all cases they had broken down.
 Those double tales of Austin Freeman’s!6

-Detective stories conventionally refer to other detective stories, apparently assuring us that what this story is more “real” than its counterparts but actually serving to cite traditions that the reader enjoys recalling.
+Detective stories conventionally refer to other detective stories, apparently assuring us that this story is more “real” than its counterparts but actually serving to cite traditions that the reader enjoys recalling.
 Here Crofts acknowledges that Freeman’s “inverted” story made salient the possibility of a new gimmick: How will the criminal err in committing the crime?

 Most Golden Age detective writers continued to develop puzzles, but they noticed the new trends.
 Dorothy Sayers acknowledged that an emphasis on psychology and the circumstances leading up to the crime had created “studies in murder” rather than straight detective tales.7 Agatha Christie, whose talent was more protean than is usually acknowledged, blended before-the-fact plotting with mystery in And Then There Were None (1939), and she had a character in Towards Zero (1944) muse: